ned14/outcome/doc/md/03-tutorial.md

 }
 ...
 auto fh_ = openfile("foo");
-// We don't mind file not found errors, but anything else is serious if(!fh_)
+if(!fh_)
 {
   // If the error code was not file not found, abort by rethrowing the